cman81/pokemon-pack-maker/KANBAN.md

 - render bench cards upon game load
 - flip bench and active pokemon before the game starts
 - do a great ball (look at top 7 cards, pick one, shuffle the other cards back into deck)
+- figure out how to invoke a modal without a button click